Schokokex/addon_template_butt/README.md

 If a variable has no value, it is "nil" and is like false.
 (So you can do "if (test) then..." instead of "if (test~=nil)").

 This "hero:GetLevel()" equals to "hero.GetLevel(hero)". "if (hero.GetLevel) then test = hero:GetLevel()" can be used to ensure this function exists.

+Creeps actually dont spawn at 00:00, 00:30 and so on, they spawn earlier and become

 # Links
 Lua API : https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/API